-For onshore companies, security over inventory that fluctuates does not exist along the lines of a 'floating charge', hence market players have attempted to use a commercial mortgage in its place.
-We are not aware of a case in which the enforceability of such mortgage has been tested, and local practitioners generally believe it may only apply to mortgages over businesses that are owned by unincorporated entities.
-However, if enforceable, the commercial mortgage can provide security over goods, contract rights, goodwill, trade name, IP and licence rights.
-To register a commercial mortgage it must be executed in writing and the agreement must be notarised and registered in the commercial register of the relevant Emirate's Department of Economic Development.
-Notice of the mortgage should be given in two local Arabic newspapers two weeks prior to such registration.
+Currently, security can be taken over machinery and trading stock by way of a commercial mortgage.
+To register a commercial mortgage, it has to be executed in writing and the agreement has to be notarised and registered in the commercial register of the relevant Emirate's Department of Economic Development.
+Notice of the mortgage is to be given in two local Arabic newspapers two weeks prior to such registration.
 The registered mortgage will only be valid for a period of five years unless renewed and updated (notwithstanding the term in the underlying agreement).
+It is not yet clear to what extent pledges under the New Pledge Law will replace the current use of commercial mortgages.